jschhie/Calculator-App/README.md

 <img src="https://github.com/jschhie/calculator-react-app/blob/main/public/calc%20demo.png" height="250px">

 ## Requirements
 This application requires React's `node_modules` folder, which can be installed using the `npm install` command in Terminal.
+Additional dependencies are listed in the `package.json` file.

 ## Running the Application
 After downloading the requirements above, enter the command in Terminal: